nandstand/site/content/_index.md

 title: ''
 ---

 Hi!
 I'm Christian Fuller, a technical writer from the Mississippi Gulf Coast.
-Previously, I worked as a developer in a defense-related scientific computing setting.
-In that role, I managed software integration and deployment, developed a monitoring tool for troubleshooting production issues, held many interviews with subject matter experts, and took a lot of notes.
+Previously, I worked as a developer in a defense-related scientific computing setting, where I managed software integration and deployment, developed a monitoring tool, tracked down production issues, and did my best to write everything I learned down.

-I also authored documentation as a developer to help other developers and non-technical stakeholders.
-I wrote troubleshooting guides for operational issues I found fixes for, helped revise standard operating procedures for handling merge conflicts, and owned the documentation on a cross-domain solution.
-I found that this was the most rewarding part of my work, and so I decided to make it my focus.
+I authored troubleshooting guides for operational issues I found fixes for, helped revise standard operating procedures for handling merge conflicts, and owned the documentation on a cross-domain solution.
+I found that this was the most rewarding part of the work, so I decided to make it my focus.

 I attended the University of New Orleans, initially majoring in English before making the switch to Computer Science, graduating magna cum laude in 2023.